You’re here because you want to learn about email threads.

 Your new recipients will now have access to past conversations on the email thread:

 In Superhuman, you can hit Cmd+Shift+C to CC or Cmd+Shift+B to BCC people on an email.
-Forward an entire email thread by hitting F.
+Or you can forward an entire email thread by hitting F.

 How to remove someone from an email chain

-Removing someone from an email chain is as easy as adding them.
-Simply clear their email address from the CC or BCC field when writing your following email.
+Removing someone from an email chain is easy —imply clear their email address from the CC or BCC field when writing your nextemail.

-You can also hit “Reply” instead of “Reply all” to exclude anyone from an email chain.
+You can also hit “Reply” instead of “Reply all” to exclude all CCs from an email chain.

 Effective email threads: five best practices